NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 </a>﻿
 </center>

 So cross-correlation predicts the house to flip to the democrats in 2018 and stay there for another election cycle.
 Granted, this is a probabilistic system subject to variability and a correlation coefficient of 0.4 isn't exactly a mathematical certainty.
-Still, if historical trends are any indicator, we should be in for blue midterms and continued democratic dominance in 2020.
+But if historical trends are any indicator, we should be in for blue midterms and continued democratic dominance in 2020.

 ### Conclusion